Nail the paramedical exam—your key to securing favorable life insurance rates. This guide provides a comprehensive roadmap to simplify the process.

 Important Note about Marijuana and Certain Medications!

 If you use marijuana medically or recreationally, you must disclose this during the application and paramed exam process.
+Not disclosing information may lead to suspicion and decline by the insurance company.

 Do you take a prescription opioid?
 You must disclose this during the application and exam.
 If the use is temporary, the best advice is to wait until after you stop using the opioid.